Hayato Inamura

-Hayato Inamura (稲村 隼翔, Inamura Hayato) is a Japanese footballer who plays as left-back or centre-back for Scottish Premiership club Celtic.
+Hayato Inamura (稲村 隼翔, Inamura Hayato) is a Japanese professional footballer who plays as left-back or centre-back for J1 League club FC Tokyo.

-Club career
+Career

 Early career

 Born in Japan's capital, Tokyo, Inamura played there for Gekkouhara SC and the U-15 of FC Tokyo, at their Fukagawa unit.
 After studying at the Maebashi Ikuei High School in Maebashi, Gunma Prefecture, Inamura enrolled at the Toyo University in 2021.

 Albirex Niigata

 In his third year of university, he was offered a contract with J1 League club Albirex Niigata, beginning in the 2025 season.
 However, due to his potential, he joined the team in 2024 as a designated special player.
 He made his debut on 17 April 2024 in the J.League Cup against Iwaki FC, and went on to establish himself in the first team, while also featuring for Toyo University in the Kantō University Soccer League.
 In his first season he helped the club reach the J.League Cup final, and played the entire game as Albirex Niigata lost 8–7 on penalties after a 3–3 draw in normal time to Nagoya Grampus.
 In December 2024, he helped Toyo University to the 2024 All Japan University Football Championship title, their first time winning the championship.